GaloisInc/BESSPIN-GFE/README.md

 TODO: Insert example of failing tests and passing tests.

-The python unit testing infrastructure reuses scripts from riscv-tests to help automate gdb and open ocd scripting.
+The python unit testing infrastructure reuses scripts from riscv-tests to help automate GDB and OpenOCD scripting.
 The primary python unittests are stored in [test_gfe_unittest.py](testing/scripts/test_gfe_unittest.py).
 These unit tests rely on a convenience class for interacting with the gfe defined in [gfetester.py](testing/scripts/gfetester.py)

 ### Simulation ###